 5. If you forgive once, it’s done:

-The process of forgiveness takes more time than a few minutes, and more stages than a single one.
-Only you decide which one is the right one, although it will never be a short one.
+The process of forgiveness takes more than a few minutes, and more than one stage.
+Only you can decide which stage is the right one, and it will not be a short one.

-Forgiveness enhances our spirit and our mind.
-With this in consideration, I invite you to continue reading my articles on how to forgive and how to understand this process.
+The act of forgiving enhances our spirit and our mind.
+I invite you to continue reading my articles on how to forgive and how to understand the process.
 Would you like to tell me about your case?
 I will be glad to answer any questions you may have about this.